tamberg/fhnw-idb/data-acquisition/CircuitPython/dht/README.md

-# Using DHT sensor with MicroPython on ESP8266
+# Using a DHT sensor with CircuitPython on nRF52840

 ## Prerequisites